 - 2 cups all-purpose flour

 - 10 to 20 drops red food coloring

 - 10 to 20 drops green food coloring

-- 1. In a large bowl, cream butters and 3/4 cup sugar until light and fluffy.
+- 1. In a large mixing bowl, cream butters and 3/4 cup sugar.
 Beat in egg and extracts.
-Combine the flour, baking powder and salt; gradually add to creamed mixture and mix well.
+Combine the flour, baking powder and salt; gradually add to creamed mixture.

 - 2. Divide dough into thirds.
 Stir red food coloring into one portion of dough; stir green food coloring into another portion.
 Leave remaining dough plain.
 Cover and refrigerate for at least 1 hour.

 - 3. Divide each portion of dough into four equal pieces.
-Roll each piece into a 12-in. rope.
+With lightly floured hands, roll each piece into a 12-in. rope.
 Place a red, a green and a plain rope next to each other.
 Cut through all three ropes at 1-in. intervals, forming sets of three differently colored doughs.
 Repeat.

 - 4. Roll each set of doughs into a ball; place balls 3 in. apart on ungreased baking sheets.
 Flatten to 1/8-in. thickness with a glass dipped in remaining sugar.
 Bake at 375° for 8-10 minutes or until bottoms are lightly browned.
-Remove to wire racks to cool.
+Remove to wire racks.
 Yield: 4 dozen.

 1 each: 59 calories, 3g fat (2g saturated fat), 13mg cholesterol, 49mg sodium, 7g carbohydrate (3g sugars, 0 fiber), 1g protein.
 Diabetic Exchanges: 1/2 starch, 1/2 fat.

 "They were just like press cookies.
 They were ok."